 Including the petrol engines found in the Renault Sport variants, New Clio offers no fewer than nine different powertrains, making its engine/transmission line-up one of the most extensive on the market to meet the requirements of all of its buyers, be they private motorists or business customers.

-As with the fourth-generation version, the New Clio UK line-up offers four versions: Expression, Play, Dynamique Nav and Dynamique S Nav.
-Sitting on top of these is the high-performance Renault Sport Clio line-up.
+As with the fourth-generation version, the New Clio UK line-up offers four versions: Play, Iconic and GT Line.

 Right from the entry point the equipment specification is impressive in every department.
 Expression trim level Clios are equipped with Electronic Stability Control, Electronic Traction Control, Hill Start Assist, six airbags, cruise control and speed limiter.